mesosphere-backup/charts/stable/cloudflare-warp-ingress/README.md

-# Beer demo ingress controller Helm chart

-## Cloudflare Warp
+# Cloudflare Warp Ingress Controller

 The Cloudflare Warp Ingress Controller makes connections between a Kubernetes service and the Cloudflare edge, exposing an application in your cluster to the internet at a hostname of your choice.
 A quick description of the details can be found at https://warp.cloudflare.com/quickstart/.

 **Note:** Before installing Cloudflare Warp you need to obtain Cloudflare credentials for your domain zone.
 The credentials are obtained by logging in to https://www.cloudflare.com/a/warp, selecting the zone where you will be publishing your services, and saving the file to local folder.

+Below is an example below how to deploy it for [Beer demo app](https://github.com/dcos/demos/tree/master/dcos-k8s-beer-demo/1.10)

+## Beer service web demo ingress controller

 To deploy Cloudflare Warp Ingress Controller run: